intergreatme/self-kyc-angular/README.md

 <strong>Test, Lint</strong>
 Make your code really shine.
 Run your unit tests, your end-to-end tests, or execute the official Angular linter with the breeze of a command.

-For more information to get you started with AngularJS here are some <a href="https://angular.io/cli/">Online Documents.</a>
+For more information to get you started with Angular here are some <a href="https://angular.io/cli/">Online Documents.</a>